kikoking1/empty-hearts/README.md

+NOTE: This project can be viewed live at [https://empty-hearts.com/](https://empty-hearts.com/)

 # Deploying, and Starting up, this Project on a New ec2 Server

 REQUIRES: ubuntu 20.04 ec2 t2.small instance (defaults on the rest)